Shellshock9001/DonnaAI/Event_Assistant/README.md

 # Event Assistant – Full Project Specification (Cursor Build)

-Event Assistant is an AI copilot for conferences and trade shows that helps attendees, exhibitors, and organizers get more value from events through conversational workflows instead of menus and search.
+Event Assistant is an AI copilot for conferences and trade shows that helps attendees, exhibitors, and organizers get more value from events through conversational workflows.

 ## Core workflows (v1)